anderspippi/smelly/docs/overview.rst

 Integration with shells
 ---------------------------------

-kitty has the ability to integrate closely within common shells, such as `zsh
+smelly has the ability to integrate closely within common shells, such as `zsh
 <https://www.zsh.org/>`__, `fish <https://fishshell.com>`__ and `bash
 <https://www.gnu.org/software/bash/>`__ to enable features such as jumping to
 previous prompts in the scrollback, viewing the output of the last command in